salihyanbal/car-rental-ng/README.md

 It is a car rental project that consist of <a href="https://github.com/salihyanbal/CarRentalProject" target="_blank" rel="nofollow">Rest api</a> on the backend and angular on the frontend.
 For the styling of the web site, primeng and bootstrap have been used.

-I developed this project to improve myself.
+I have been developed this project to improve myself.
 If you need detailed information do not hesitate to contact me.

 ## Images